 Inventories consist of loose sapphire jewels that meet rigorous grading criteria and are of cuts and sizes most commonly used in the jewelry industry and loose sapphire jewels held as samples.
 Inventories are stated at the lower of cost or market on a lot basis each quarter.
 A lot is determined by the cut, clarity, size, and weight of the sapphires.
 The Company appraises its inventory on an annual basis to determine if the estimated fair value is greater or less than cost.
 In addition, the inventory is reviewed each quarter by the Company against industry prices from gem-guide and if there is a potential impairment, the Company would appraise the inventory.
 The estimated fair value is subject to significant change due to changes in popularity of cut, perceived grade of the clarity of the sapphires, the number, type and size of inclusions, the availability of other similar quality and size sapphires, and other factors.
 As a result, the appraised value of the sapphires could be significantly lower from the current estimated fair value.
 Loose sapphire jewels do not degrade in quality over time and are not subject to fashion trends.
-As of September 30, 2015, based on management's review, and December 31, 2014, based on the approximated cost.
+As of March 31, 2016, based on management's review, and December 31, 2015, based on the annual appraisal of the inventory, the estimated fair market value approximated cost.

-Inventory includes \$51,302 of samples.
-Samples are used to show potential customers what the jewelry would look like.
+Inventory includes \$122,774 of samples.
+Samples are used to show potential customers what the jewelry would look like and are available for sale.
 Promotional items given to customers that are not expected to be returned will be removed from inventory and expensed.